christianklisch/smartmask-spring-boot-starter/README.md

 3. Commit your changes (`git commit -m 'Add some amazing feature'`)
 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

+## Code of Conduct

+Please note that this project is released with a Contributor Code of Conduct.
+By participating in this project you agree to abide by its terms.
+Please read the [Code of Conduct](code-of-conduct.md) for more information.